10/20/2021

 Chief Executive Officer

 Well, thanks for noticing that.
-And you're right, it has been uniquely different at United than many other airlines, including all of our large competitors who at different times have had operational challenges in the past year.
-And really, the reason starts, I think, going back to the realistic assessment that we had all the way in February, last week in February of last year, because we thought this pandemic was gonna last all the way through the end of 2021.
-It caused a different planning mentality and it caused a different management process, a very collaborative management process.
-It drives the easy and crazy, I suspect, but we do three times a week now, three hours, so nine hours a week where we are all together, either in person or on a team's meeting.
-Every single one of us knows what is happening at every single other department, and in many cases, we just step into each other's jobs if we have to.
-But that collaborative process in a really complex environment, because this environment is really complicated.
-When you brought the airline down 90% and then try to bring it back up, that's really difficult to do.
+And you're right, it has been uniquely different at United than at many other airlines, including all of our large competitors who at different times have had operational challenges in the past year.
+And You know, really the reason it starts, I think, going back to the realistic assessment that we had all the way in February, in the last week of February of last year, because we thought this pandemic was gonna last all the way through the end of 2021.
+It caused a different planning mentality, and it caused a different management process, a very collaborative management process.
+It drives the E team crazy, I suspect, but we do three times a week now, three hours, so nine hours a week where we are all together either in person or on a team's meeting.
+Every single one of us knows what is happening at every single other department, and in many cases can just step into each other's jobs if we have to.
+But that collaborative process in a really complex environment, because this environment is really complicated when you brought the airline down 90% and then try to bring it back up.
+That's really difficult to do.
 None of us in aviation have experience to do it.
-That process and that realistic assessment set us up.
-Well, it led us to make different decisions.
-We're the only airline out there that went and negotiated to deal with pilots, for example.
-And then because of that, we could pull the airline down, keep everyone in their seats, keep everyone in their positions, and bring the airline back up without having the kind of crew shortages or coup constraints that have affected other airlines.
+That process and that realistic assessment set us up well.
+It led us to make different decisions.
+We're the only airline out there that wasn't negotiated to deal with pilots, for example.
+And because of that, we could pull the airline down, keep everyone in their seats, keep everyone in their positions. and bring the airline back up without having the kind of crew shortages or crew constraints that have affected other airlines.
 We've worked with our flight attendants on processes onboard the aircrafts to avoid escalations and avoid some of the conflict that has happened on other airlines around masks.
-We had over a 50% reduction in mask issues this year, and our flight attendants have just done an amazing job, an amazing professional to tone the environment.
-It's not that we have zero issues, but the tone the environment has been on United is certainly different than what I read about in the press on other airlines.
+We've had over a 50% reduction in mask issues this year, and our flight attendants have just done an amazing job, amazing professionals, to tone the environment.
+It's not that we have zero issues, but to tone the environment on United Airlines It's certainly different than what I read about in the press on other airlines.
 And we also metered in the growth.
 We didn't try to get out over our skis and say demand is starting to come back and grow at a rate that we wouldn't be able to support.
-We viewed that as risky to our customers, and we've really changed the customer experience during this, and we weren't going to lose it by trying to fly a few more flights.
-And so we just managed it completely different than has happened at other airlines.
-And you're talking about the risk going forward.
-I think looking forward, by far the biggest incremental risk in aviation in the United States are vaccine mandates.
-And United, we did our vaccine mandate, and obviously we did it before it was a mandate.
-We were done with it before government requirements came in, so we did it purely for safety reasons.
-But listening to other airlines that are now backing off those vaccine requirements and are going to encouraging employees to just all apply for an exemption, and they're likely to have tens of thousands of employees that need to be tested every week.
+We viewed that as risky to our customers, and we really changed the customer experience during this.
+And we weren't going to lose it by trying to fly a few more flights.
+And so we've just managed it completely different than has happened at other airlines.
+You talk about the risk going forward, and I think looking forward, by far, the biggest incremental risk in aviation in the United States are vaccine mandates.
+And, you know, United, we did our vaccine mandate.
+Obviously, we did it before it was a mandate.
+We were done with it before government requirements came in.
+So we did it purely for safety reasons.
+But, you know, listening to other airlines that are now backing off those vaccine requirements and are going to, you know, encouraging employees to just all apply for an exemption.
+And, you know, they're likely to have tens of thousands of employees that need to be tested every week.
 This is a rearview mirror for United.
-This is not going to be an issue, but can you imagine tens of thousands of employees, people forget to get their test, people do the test wrong, people don't get it done, people test positive.
-And if you think weather in one state can lead to a meltdown, imagine if you have thousands of employees on one day calling in and saying, oh, for some reason my test didn't pass.
+This is not going to be an issue.
+But can you imagine, you know, tens of thousands of employees, people forget to get their test.
+People do the test wrong.
+People don't get it done.
+People test positive.
+And if you think weather in one state can lead to a meltdown, imagine if you have thousands of employees on one day calling in and saying, ah, for some reason my test didn't pass.
 I mean, it is going to be a huge challenge for airlines that are not implementing vaccine requirements.
 Customers can book with confidence on United.
 We're done with it.
 You can book with confidence on United.
-But if you're booking on an airline that doesn't have a vaccine requirement, they've got government rules they have to follow and caveat and tour.
+But if you're booking on an airline that doesn't have a vaccine requirement, they've got government rules they have to follow and caveat emptor.

 speaker